camelpunch/plumb/README.md

 This project is in its early stages of experimentation and doesn't do much yet.

+## About Resque queueing

+Even though there's a Resque driver for Plumb, it doesn't require you to use a standard Resque worker, since Plumb integrates its own queue runners.

 ## Running the tests

 `rake -T` shows all the available options. `rake` on its own runs just the unit and acceptance tests.
 Integration tests (tests that hit services) are excluded, as they're least likely to change and take a long time.